By Nature Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 - By Nature Salmon, Ocean Fish and Yogurt Flavor

-By Nature Dog Food Duck and Sweet Peas Flavor was selected to represent the others in the line for this review.
+By Nature Duck and Sweet Peas Flavor was selected to represent the other products in the line for this review.

 By Nature Duck and Sweet Peas Flavor